ksopyla/pytorch-course/docs/story/sponsor.md

     **What Your Partnership Includes:**

-    - 🌟 **Premium Brand Visibility (Gold)**: Top-tier, Your company name, link and logo featured in the "Wisdom Catalysts" section on our sponsor page and the main GitHub README
+    - 🌟 **Premium Brand Visibility (Gold)**: Top-tier placement—your company name, link and logo featured in the "Wisdom Catalysts" section on our sponsor page and the main GitHub README
     - 📢 **Social Media Recognition**: Dedicated thank-you post for your company on LinkedIn and X
     - 🚀 **Enhanced Talent Pipeline**: Up to 4 job post re-shares on LinkedIn (after 2 months of continuous support)
     - 👥 **Extended Team Access**: Free BMC membership for 7 team members, with access to community hub, posts, galleries, updates, and behind-the-scenes content from the lab
     - 🎓 **Lesson-Level Recognition**: Your company will be recognized as the sponsor of the chosen lesson